 Container processes are often carried out manually and are neither standardized nor integrated.
 Containers are not located where they should be and go missing.
 This has a negative effect on how well materials and goods can be supplied.
 In addition to substantial inefficiencies in the entire container planning and management system, there is also a great lack of transparency about container movements and inventory in the network.
 All in all, this leads to high costs in transportation, sourcing, materials planning and in administering containers as well as to an inadequate availability of containers and low service quality.

-Digitized container management using software solutions and smart, connected containers, for example, enable businesses to achieve increased transparency on container circulation.
+Digitized container management using software solutions and innovations like smart, connected containers enable businesses to achieve increased container circulation transparency.

 Lower costs and more control with digitized container management

-4flow is able to achieve the following results – amongst others - in container management digitization projects:
+4flow is able to achieve the following results – among others – in container management digitization projects:

-- Increase in transparency in container requirements, inventories and movements
+- Increased transparency in container requirements, inventories and movements

 - Optimization of required container investments